gsShourie/NinjaTurtle/README.md

 - Once the environment is clearly mapped, close the `keyboard_teleop` node by using the keystroke `Ctrl+c`

 - Save the map by running `
-rosrun map_server map_saver -f /home/turtle/TurBot_ws/src/turtlebot_apps/turtlebot_navigation/maps/my_map` on the terminal.
+rosrun map_server map_saver -f /home/turtle/TurBot_ws/src/turtlebot_apps/turtlebot_navigation/maps/Map` on the terminal.

 ### To map the temperature of the environment
-- Connect the LIDAR sensor to the TurtleBot.
-Connect the TurtleBot and the Arduino Uno to the ASUS laptop.
-Upload the Arduino file `temperaturePublishToROS.ino` to the Uno board.
+- Upload the Arduino file `temperaturePublishToROS.ino` to the Uno board.
 Note the port number to which the Arudino is connected to.
 For example, `/dev/ttyACM1`

 - Navigate to `launch` in `turtlebot_navigation` in `TurBot_ws`.
 Open the file `amcl_hoku.launch` and modify the `default` field with `arg_name` as `map_file` to include the address of the map file that was just created